White656/White656/README.md

 ### Hi there!
-I'm Kirill, Python back-end Engineer.
+I'm Kirill, DevOps/Backend Engineer.

 For me: